Bete-ombro: Rules

-Similar to the Bat flip#Cricket, there is the "wet or dry" method of deciding which team bats first in bete-ombro: first, one side of the bat is wetted, and then the bat is thrown up in the air.
+Similar to the bat flip in cricket, there is the "wet or dry" method of deciding which team bats first in bete-ombro: first, one side of the bat is wetted, and then the bat is thrown up in the air.
 The team that correctly calls whether the wet or dry side of the bat will fall face-up chooses whether to bat or bowl first.
 (Unlike a cricket bat, both sides of the bete-ombro bat are flat, so it wouldn't be possible to call "Hills or Flats").

 There is a rule reminiscent of strikeouts in baseball: if the ball goes behind the batter 3 times, then they are out.
 The game ends when one team gets 12 or 25 points, though there may be additional conditions.

 In culture

 In some parts of Brazil, the expression "largar os betes" (to drop the bats) is used to mean "to give up".